COVID-19 BUSINESS TOOLKIT

-This scheme will issue convertible loans between £125,000 to £5 million to innovative companies which are facing financing difficulties due to the coronavirus outbreak.
-Launches Wednesday 20 May, detailed information available via the British Business Bank here.
+This scheme issues convertible loans between £125,000 to £5 million to innovative companies which are facing financing difficulties due to the coronavirus outbreak.
+Administered by the British Business Bank.

 £2.6m funding for satellite-enabled technology and services that strengthen the NHS response to coronavirus.
 UK Space Agency and European Space Agency (ESA) in support of NHS England.